Thursday April 9, 2020

 It is helpful for medical providers to have some level of direction for your pain management.
 If you prefer a higher level of pain management even though that gives you less clarity of thought, you may so indicate.

 A third, fairly typical section of the advance directive covers donation of organs and designation of your primary doctor.
-If you would like to provide specific organs or designate specific purposes for the use of your body, you may identify the particular organs or discuss purposes.
+If you would like to donate specific organs or designate specific purposes for the use of your body, you may identify the particular organs or discuss purposes.
 Common purposes include transplantation, therapy, research and education.

 Advance directives and living wills may, under state law, be witnessed in a manner similar to the witnessing of your will.
 Some states require two witnesses or a notary to witness your advance directive.
 Check with your state law to make certain that you have complied with those requirements.
 A helpful website with state law requirements is www.caringinfo.org.
 It is maintained by the National Hospice and Palliative Care Organization and seeks to improve care at the end of life.